INNOVATION—A PRINCIPAL SOURCE OF BETTERMENT OF HUMAN LIFE

 John D. Rockefeller, Thomas Edison, Henry Ford, Bill Gates, Steve Jobs…The entrepreneurial activities of these famous American magnates are prime examples of the innovation, planning, establishment, and organization of business ventures that operate in hopes of earning a profit.
 Without profit seeking entrepreneurs, the products and services based on their innovations (or the innovations of others) could not exist.

-It is important to note that Galambos developed a broader meaning for the term “profit”, defining it as “any increase in happiness acquired by moral means.”
+It is important to note, however, that Galambos developed a broader meaning for the term “profit”, defining it as “any increase in happiness acquired by moral means.”

 INNOVATION IN FINANCING HEALTH CARE